• Skip to primary navigation

 Jump to Recipe

-This recipe for Vegan Baked Beans can be made in your Ninja Foodi or on your stovetop.
-It’s simple, healthy, and homemade using canned beans for ease!
+This Vegan Baked Beans recipe can be made in an electric pressure cooker or right on your stovetop.
+Simple, healthy, and homemade using canned beans for ease!

 a picture of baked beans in a Ninja Foodi with a ladle scoping up beans